sborrego/Data-Analysis-and-Visualization-in-Python/README.md

 To start the software, you will also need to find the command line (aka terminal, shell) on your system.
 If you are not familiar with the command line on your system, you can find help [HERE](https://swcarpentry.github.io/shell-novice/setup.html#where-to-type-commands-how-to-open-a-new-shell).

+To start the software, you will need to use your terminal to open a notebook.
+In your terminal type `jupyter notebook` - your terminal will fill with code and a new browser window will open with the Jupyter software.
+Click on `New` and `Python3`, and you are all ready to code in a new notebook!
+For more information about getting started, [HERE](https://datacarpentry.org/python-socialsci/01-introduction/index.html) is a helpful document.

 ### Recommended Installation - Anaconda

 Downloading Python and JupyterLab independently may often times run into issues that are tricky and time consuming to resolve.
 A simpler method of obtaining Python is to use the all-in-one installer Anaconda.
 It easy to install, provides a user-friendly interface, and allows easy access to Python packages.